sfrwmaker/hakko_t12_stm32/README.md

 Revision history

+02/28/2021
+- Fixed issues in the handle connection schematics.

 04/18/2020
  - Tip activation menu available in tip selection mode by short press the encoder
  - Main menu is accessible in tip selection mode by long press the encoder